DrDub/keywords4bytecodes/README.md

 This can be done only in a Debian-compatible GNU/Linux system with a Debian mirror in ./debian-mirror.

-Packages that need to be installed
+Packages that need to be installed:

 * openjdk
 * libdox-java